drfreder/pandemic-pub-bias/README.md

 COVID-19 pandemic.
 Furthermore, it is important to note that gender is not perfectly predictive of increased caregiving demands during the pandemic; some male academics are primary caregivers for their children, and many female academics do not have children at home.
-(And, of course, children are not the only people who may need more care than usual during COVID-19.)
-I am assuming that gender differences in caregiving explain the patterns, but there may also be other mechanisms at work.
+And, of course, children are not the only people who may need more care than usual during COVID-19.
+Furthermore, I am assuming that gender differences in caregiving explain the patterns, but there may also be other mechanisms at work.
+For example, perhaps there has been a surge in preprints from some fields, and those fields are more male-dominated.

-However, the trends in both preprint servers are consistent with the hypothesis that the pandemic is disproportionately hurting the productivity of female scholars.
+Nonetheless, the trends in both preprint servers are consistent with the hypothesis that the pandemic is disproportionately hurting the productivity of female scholars.
 How long this effect will persist, and what its downstream consequences might be for journal publications and